 SSOE Group is a global project delivery firm for architecture, engineering, and construction management with the mission to make their clients successful by saving them time, trouble, and money.
 To live up to that promise, SSOE was looking for ways to integrate Lean practices and drive performance by enhancing collaboration and optimizing department and project management workflows.

 One of the main challenges identified by SSOE on the path to global Lean Project Delivery was a lack of visibility across locations and team members.
 The physical distance and time zones between locations can make it more complicated for team members to have an overview of what their colleagues are currently working on, whether they need assistance, or how they can help.
 This lack of visibility can create gaps in communication, which can result in duplication of efforts and rework.
-Before introducing Kanbanize as a company-wide tool, some individuals and groups in SSOE were using free online tool alternatives like Trello or a physical Kanban board to manage their work.
+Before discovering Businessmap and implementing their software platform as a company-wide tool, some individuals and groups in SSOE were using free online alternatives like Trello or a physical Kanban board to manage their work.
 Having different people spread across various tools made it difficult to have an overview of the entire workload, project status, or free capacity in a team or division.

 Implementing the software across the company and training employees on the Kanban Method has brought several key results for SSOE.

 The Businessmap Software Platform has helped SSOE visualize the flow of work within teams throughout the company.
 Using digital Kanban boards to structure work processes and manage work items has improved the coordination and scheduling between the different work stages of a task and within those teams.